 Community consultation and development application

-Community consultation continues to be an important part of the expansion and transformation of the Gallery into one of the world’s great art museums.
-Since May 2015, the Gallery together with SANAA has been evolving the design of the new building through consultation and engagement with a broad range of stakeholders, including the Gallery community, project stakeholders such as the Royal Botanic Gardens and Domain Trust and Roads and Maritime Services, neighbours, Indigenous communities, regional partners, art and community groups, and visitors to the Gallery.
+Community consultation continues to be an important part of the expansion and transformation of the Gallery into one of the world’s great art museum experiences.
+Since May 2015, the Gallery, together with SANAA, has been evolving and refining the design of the new building through consultation and engagement with a broad range of stakeholders, including the Gallery community, project stakeholders such as the Royal Botanic Gardens and Domain Trust and Roads and Maritime Services, neighbours, Indigenous communities, regional partners, art and community groups, artists and visitors to the Gallery.

 We would like to continue to hear your views about the project.

-There will be further opportunities to be part of the conversation as the project progresses.
+There will be further opportunities to be part of the conversation as the expansion and transformation of the Gallery progresses.
 Sign up to our e-news to receive regular updates about the project and activities: see Find out more